learn-academy-2023-bravo/week-5-assessment-ValC001/interview-questions.md

 3. What is a relational database?
 Are there other kinds of databases?

-Your answer: A relational database organizes data into tables with a predefined structure, the tables in this structure all represeent specific type of data.
+Your answer: A relational database is like building a storage room in minecraft.
+You'll have different storage containers that contain different things like one can store stone and another diamonds.
+A relational database works like that , everything will have its own table/coloumn etc.

-Researched answer: "
+Researched answer:
-A relational database is a type of database that stores and provides access to data points that are related to one another"
+A relational database is a type of database that stores and provides access to data points that are related to one another.